-- The strategies plant for recruiting the beneficial microbes and to know the genetic variations of these existing traits is still unclear. - The knowledge regarding the particular microbes which are best partners for increasing plant nutrition from organic sources of N, P and S is insufficient.
+- The strategies plant for recruiting the beneficial microbes and to know the genetic variations of these existing traits is still unclear. - The knowledge regarding the specific microorganisms which are finest allies for increasing plant nourishment from organic sources of N, S and P is insufficient.

-Here the aim is to understand the role of microbe in the plant nutrition and also the role of the plant toward the microbiome to maximize the nutritional benefits of the interaction (Jacoby et al., 2017).
+Here the aim is to understand the role of microbe in the plant nutrition and also the role of the plant toward the microbiome to escalate the nutritional benefits of the collaboration (Jacoby et al., 2017).